ooikk/Arduino-Documentation/02_MISC/02_Bluetooth/Bluetooth.md

 3. Case Sensitivity: UUID strings in Arduino are generally case-insensitive, but it is standard convention to write them in lowercase hex characters.

 **Manually Generate UUID**
 Random UUID generators are actually not helpful since it always return random numbers.
-Yhe good news is: For custom applications, you do not need a random generator at all.
+The good news is: For custom applications, you do not need a random generator at all.
 You are the "authority" of your own project's UUID space.
 The only rule for custom 128-bit UUIDs is that they must be unique to your specific application so they don't clash with other devices.
 Manually crafting them to share a common base and only differ at the end is actually a highly recommended best practice.
 It makes your code infinitely easier to read, debug, and organize.
 **Here is easy ways to generate this pattern:**
 The "Copy-Paste & Tweak" (Easiest)